To the Top

 Denmark

-Includes children who have lost one or both parents.
+Method of calculation: total payment of child pension divided by number of recipients divided by number of months during the year.
+Other comments: includes children who have lost one or both parents.
 Child pension is only paid out by private pension funds.

 Norway

 Note that some recipients of children's pension for child who has lost one or both parents, are older than 17 years.
-These feature in the SURV01 and SURV02 statistics
+These feature in the SURV01 and SURV02 statistics.

 Sweden